updated May 18, 2014

 [remember, in southern hemisphere, they spin in opposite directions!]

-REMEMBER: upper wind flow is key to formation of wave cyclones!
+flow is key to formation of wave cyclones! [cyclonic storm systems are also known as wave cyclones]

 -developing surface cyclonic storms are deep lows that intensify with height